ana-lam/expenv-ent/introduction_june_jordan.md

 destruction as one that is attritional, postponed, invisible, and ignored.
 The harm of toxic buildup, deforestation, and the accumulation of greenhouse gases do indeed have delayed effects and evidently are of planetary scale as we see with climate change.
-With no event to necessarily spectacularly mark this violence, Nixon examines writer activists, including Jordan, as amplifiers who face the “representational, narrative, and strategic challenges” of such a violence that principally harms those lacking resources.[^2] Jordan’s project, which centers the importance of place, speaks additionally to the structural violence of racism and poverty that "requires exorcism."[^3]
+And though environmental devastation is increasing the intensity of climate change, the effects of climate change are affecting our world unevenly.
+People in poverty, people of color, indigenous people, people in the Global South, women of the Global South, suffer the most from climate change impacts.
+With no event to necessarily spectacularly mark this violence, Nixon examines writer activists, including Jordan, as amplifiers who face the “representational, narrative, and strategic challenges” of such a violence that principally harms those lacking power and resources.[^2] Jordan’s project, which centers the importance of place and, the character of the built environment, speaks additionally to the structural violence of racism and poverty that "requires exorcism" in transforming a place of environmental devastation. [^3]

 <!-- Jordan’s philosophy of place further takes shape into a transnational environmental
 activism in “A Poem About Vieques, Puerto Rico,” where she explicitly refers